 NHFD is a national event celebrated by all 50 states on the fourth Saturday in September.
 It was created in 1972 when Congress passed two bills establishing a specific day to celebrate the conservation contributions of our nation’s hunters and anglers.
-Over forty years later, the events are still going strong.
+Over forty years later, check the events are still going strong.

 LDWF introduced its first NHFD event in 1982 at the Monroe district office.
-In the following years, three more locations were developed in Baton Rouge, Minden and Woodworth.
+In the following years, clinic three more locations were developed in Baton Rouge, Minden and Woodworth.
 Today, more than 10,000 people statewide attend the celebrations, establishing the overall largest public outreach event for the department.

 “Our goal to is get people outdoors to enjoy the activities we offer and hopefully, send them home with a renewed interest and appreciation for Louisiana’s natural resources,” said LDWF Secretary Robert Barham.
 “The National Hunting and Fishing Day experience is designed to stimulate greater interest in experiencing and preserving the treasures we have here in Sportsman’s Paradise.”

 All four events are free.
 The number and types of exhibits vary at each location but all include exhibits on LDWF management programs, shooting and fishing demonstrations, exhibits from local chapters of Ducks Unlimited, Safari Club and CCA, and supporting businesses from the local communities.
 Attendees have the chance to try their skills at the shooting ranges, fishing ponds and boating activities, as well as learn about wildlife through interaction with live animals.

 For more information on National Hunting and Fishing Day, contact one of the four locations or go to http://www.wlf.louisiana.gov/nhfd2013

 368 Centurylink Dr.

 Woodworth Outdoor Education Center